 These waste discharges are the most deadly material in the world.
 Direct contact for only a few minutes of this high-level waste would result in death from the radiation exposure.
 To offer a perspective, EPA knows this material is so deadly that its emission regulations are in units of pico curies or one trillionth of one curie.
 Over 10 million gallons containing more than 50 million curies of high-level waste have already been "processed" in unpermitted unregulated INL waste operations.
-14 Due to DOE's non-compliant waste processing plants, in operation today, much of the radioactive pollution is simply exhausted out the stack unimpeded by state and federal regulators.
-15
+Due to DOE's non-compliant previous waste processing plants, and those in operation today, much of the radioactive pollution is simply exhausted out the stack unimpeded by state and federal EPA regulators.

-Because of flooding of the INL RWMC dump, another eleven billion gallons previously injected directly into the aquifer (via waste injection wells), along with an additional current discharge of ~2 million gallons every day to unlined percolation ponds, these liquid radioactive waste disposal sites pose a significant hazard due to contaminates being flushed through the soil column to the aquifer.
+Because of flooding of the INL RWMC dump, another eleven billion gallons previously injected directly into the aquifer (via waste injection wells), along with an additional current discharge of $\sim$ 2 million gallons every day to unlined percolation ponds, these liquid radioactive waste disposal sites pose a significant hazard due to contaminates being flushed through the soil column to the aquifer.

 US Geological Survey (USGS) reports show the hydro-geologic vulnerability of the INL buried waste sites.
 Flooding incidents have already occurred in 1952,1962, 1969, and 1982, and these sites are within the Big Lost River 100-year flood plain.
-This is where DOE plans to permanently leave buried waste and dispose of high-level and transuranic non-liquid waste currently in tank sediments.16
+This is where DOE plans to permanently leave buried waste and dispose of high-level and transuranic non-liquid waste currently in tank sediments.
+See Section IX for more details on flooding.

 The Natural Resources Defense Council (NRDC), together with two northwest Native American Tribes and environmental groups, filed a lawsuit challenging this DOE high-level waste disposal policy.
-17 The thrust of this lawsuit is based on DOE's arbitrary reclassification of formerly high-level waste to a lower category that would allow the DOE to leave about 115,000 gallons of mixed hazardous and high-level radioactive waste tank heels (sediments) as a permanent disposal in violation of the Nuclear Waste Policy Act.
-[See EDI website publications on tank closure previously cited] US Federal District Court ruled on July 3, 2003 in favor of
+The thrust of this lawsuit is based on DOE's arbitrary reclassification of formerly high-level waste to a lower category that would allow the DOE to leave about 115,000 gallons of mixed hazardous and high-level radioactive waste tank heels (sediments) as a permanent disposal in violation of the Nuclear Waste Policy Act.
+US Federal District Court ruled on July 3, 2003 in favor of NRDC.
+DOE filed an appeal to the US Ninth Circuit Court of Appeals where pleadings were heard and a ruling in 2004 that remanded the case back to District Court stating the pleadings were not yet "ripe" for ruling.